hpl002/Masters_Public/readme.md

 Discrete event simulation(DES) is a widely used approach to *play-out* process models.
 In process mining we have the *play-in, play-out, and replay* terminology that is used to describe the relationship between a process model and reality.
 As described in [Process Mining: Discovery, Conformance and Enhancement of Business Processes](./resources/literature/2011_Book_ProcessMining.pdf). *Play-out* refers to the traditional use of process models, where we generate behaviour given a petri-net. *Play-in* is the opposite of *play-out*, where example behaviour is taken as input and the goal is to construct a model, i.e inference. *Replay* uses both an event log and a process model as input.
 The log is then played on top of the model. *Whereas simulation focuses on play-out, process mining focuses on play-in and replay.*

 By use of DES we can generate new events via *play-out*.
 A singel simulation run produces a trace, and each trace has events that occur at a particular time.
 Paths and splits can be determined by assigning probabilities or via a random number generator.
 The waiting and service times for particular actions can be sampled from previous logs.
 All of this combined allows us to explore alternative model designs and compare them for key performance indicators.
 However, creating a accurate simulation model is difficult and time consuming.
-There are plugins for tools such as PRoM and other existing techniques that can be used to swiftly create simulation models that can be run in CPN tools.
+There are plugins for tools such as ProM and other existing techniques that can be used to swiftly create simulation models that can be run in CPN tools.

  [Process mining and simulation: A match made in heaven!](./resources/literature/p1002(1).pdf) mentiones two major limitations of simulation approaches.
 Firstly, creating a good simulation model is very time consuming, and secondly, it is very difficult to create a model that accurately mimics reality.
 Simulation results are therefore often questiones as being unrealistic and simply a modeled reality.
 Simulation starts from a process model and produces behaviour and performance diagnostics.
 To create a simulation model we can invision the following workflow.
 Firstly, we generate a process model via a process discovery technique.
 We then replay the process log ontop of the generated model to analyze for bottlenecks and add temporal and stochastic behaviour to the model.
 This results in a process model that can be used to simualte a process.